matomo-org/plugin-VisitorGenerator/README.md

    * Replay all log files within the data directory
 - 1.2 New features:
    * New log file added
-   * Added possibility to anonymize log files
+   * Added possibility to shorten and anonymize log files
    * Added possibility to let plugins define their own log files
    * Replay only log entries having the same day of the month